nicolieng/operating-room/README.md

 # operating-room

 ## Problem Statement
-Craft a one-page presentation to help us (the company) understand the adoption and value of the new software product, iSurgery, after its launch.
-Also provide recommendations on how to improve product usage and metrics.
+Make a one-page presentation to help us (the company) understand the usage and value of the new launched software product - iSurgery.
+Provide insights and recommendations on how to maximize the product's value.

+Context: iSurgery is a system designed to let Surgeons free up the capcaity of any operating rooms by providing schedulers the flexibility to schedule/unscheduled blocks up to 7 months prior.

 ## What did we accomplish with this project?
-This data analysis helps our client understand the adoption of iSurgery, a new software product.
-Adoption was measured in a couple different ways such as the number of approved requests, the number of operating room releases, and the number of successful transfers.
-In addition, the analysis identified opportunities where adoption can be increased through a thorough cohort analysis using cohorts such as location, types of operating rooms, duration of time blocks,...etc.
+To start, I created a number of metrics to measure adoption, such as the number of approved requests, the number of operating room releases, and the number of successful transfers.
+A trend graph was built for the team to monitor how each metrics are performing over time.
+One of the key findings presented was that the location of the operation room and the operation block duration plays a key role in determining whether a request will be approved or denied.
+With this in mind, we can be laser focused on investigating further on the specific locations to understand the root cause of the denials and come up with a respective solution.

 ## What to expect in this repository?
 1. A database file which contains the raw data to be used for this analysis.